sandeepstpi246/fabzero/mentors.md

-Having a Civil Engineering educational background with passion for tall buildings and structural engineering Francisco took the Fab Academy course in Fablab Barcelona.
+Having a Civil Engineering educational background with passion for tall buildings and structural engineering, Francisco Sanchez took the Fab Academy course in Fablab Barcelona.
+He is presently setting-up Fab Lab at STPI Bhubaneswar.

 ## Sibu Saman